-Action 39: Regional Land Protection Conservation Plan
+Action 39: Regional Land Protection and Conservation Plan Toolkit: Land Protection and Management

 Develop and implement land conservation plan for northeastern Massachusetts' coastal watersheds.
-An emphasis should be placed on protecting lands of high conservation value with respect to their influence on flood resilience, water quantity, water quality and ecosystem integrity (including rare species) in the region.
+An emphasis should be placed on protecting lands of high conservation value with respect to their influence on water quantity, water quality and ecosystem integrity (including rare species) in the region.
+Set goal to protect half the lands identified as Conservation Focus areas by 2025.

-\Note: This action depends on priorities developed in Action 11, "Prioritize Conservation Land"
+Note: This action depends on priorities developed in Action 11, "Prioritize Conservation Land"